clk-project/clk/doc/use_cases/rolling_your_own.md

 Usage: mytool [OPTIONS] COMMAND [ARGS]...

 Options:
-  --env TEXT                      Add this custom
+  --env TEXT                      Add this custom environment variable --profiling                     Enable profiling the application code -u, --without-extension EXTENSION
-                                  environment
-                                  variable
-  --profiling                     Enable profiling
-                                  the application
-                                  code
-  -u, --without-extension EXTENSION
-                                  Disable this
-                                  extension for
-                                  the time of the
-                                  command
-  -e, --extension EXTENSION       Enable this
-                                  extension for
-                                  the time of the
-                                  command
-  --report-file TEXT              Create a report
-                                  file to put with
-                                  bug reports
-  --flow-verbose                  Show more
-                                  precisely when a
-                                  flow starts and
-                                  when it ends
-  --debug-on-command-load-error   Trigger a
-                                  debugger
-                                  whenever a
-                                  command fails to
-                                  load
-  --post-mortem / --no-post-mortem
-                                  Run a post-
-                                  mortem debugger
+                                  Disable this extension for the time of the command -e, --extension EXTENSION       Enable this extension for the time of the command --report-file TEXT              Create a report file to put with bug reports --flow-verbose                  Show more precisely when a flow starts and when it ends --debug-on-command-load-error   Trigger a debugger whenever a command fails to load --post-mortem / --no-post-mortem
-                                  in case of
+                                  Run a post-mortem debugger in case of exception --exit-on-log-level [develop|debug|action|status|deprecated|info|warning|error|critical]
-                                  exception
-  --exit-on-log-level [develop|debug|action|status|deprecated|info|warning|error|critical]
-                                  Exit when one
-                                  log of this
-                                  level is issued.
-                                  Useful to
-                                  reproduce the
-                                  -Werror behavior
-                                  of gcc
-  -D, --develop / --no-develop    Same as --log-
-                                  level develop
-  -d, --debug / --no-debug        Same as --log-
-                                  level debug
-  -a, --action / --no-action      Same as --log-
-                                  level action
-  -q, --quiet / --no-quiet        Same as --log-
-                                  level critical
-  -L, --log-level [develop|debug|action|status|deprecated|info|warning|error|critical]
-                                  Log level
-                                  (default to
-                                  'deprecated')
+                                  Exit when one log of this level is issued.
+Useful to reproduce the -Werror behavior of gcc -D, --develop / --no-develop    Same as --log-level develop -d, --debug / --no-debug        Same as --log-level debug -a, --action / --no-action      Same as --log-level action -q, --quiet / --no-quiet        Same as --log-level critical -L, --log-level [develop|debug|action|status|deprecated|info|warning|error|critical]
-  --alternate-style STYLE         Alternate style --plugin-dirs TEXT
+                                  Log level (default to 'deprecated') --ask-secret / --no-ask-secret  Interactively ask for the secret if the secret manager does not provide it --alternate-style STYLE         Alternate style --plugin-dirs TEXT
   --persist-migration / --no-persist-migration
-                                  Make the profile
+                                  Make the profile migration persistent, using --no- persist-migration will preserve the profiles, unless
-                                  migration
-                                  persistent,
-                                  using --no-
-                                  persist-
-                                  migration will
-                                  preserve the
-                                  profiles, unless
-                                  you explicitly
-                                  write into them.
-                                  This is useful
-                                  if you want to
-                                  use a razor edge
-                                  version of the
-                                  application
-                                  without forcing
-                                  peoples to move
-                                  to it.
-  -P, --project DIR               Project
-                                  directory
+                                  you explicitly write into them.
+This is useful if you want to use a razor edge version of the application without forcing peoples to move to it.
-  --flow-step / --no-flow-step    Make a pause in
-                                  between the flow
+  -P, --project DIR               Project directory --flow-step / --no-flow-step    Make a pause in between the flow steps.
-                                  steps.
 Useful to
-                                  make
-                                  demonstrations.
-                                  Implies --flow-
+                                  make demonstrations.
+Implies --flow-verbose.
-                                  verbose.
-  --autoflow / --no-autoflow      Automatically
+  --autoflow / --no-autoflow      Automatically trigger the --flow option in every
-                                  trigger the
-                                  --flow option in
-                                  every command
+                                  command
-  --no-cache / --cache            Deactivate the
-                                  caching
-                                  mechanism
-  -n, --dry-run / --no-dry-run    Don't actually
+  --no-cache / --cache            Deactivate the caching mechanism --keyring TEXT                  Use this keyring instead of the default one -n, --dry-run / --no-dry-run    Don't actually run anything --force-color / --no-force-color
-                                  run anything
-  --force-color / --no-force-color
-                                  Force the color
-                                  output, even if
-                                  the output is
-                                  not a terminal
+                                  Force the color output, even if the output is not a terminal
-  --help-all                      Show the full
+  --help-all                      Show the full help message, automatic options
-                                  help message,
-                                  automatic
-                                  options
                                   included.
-  --help                          Show this
+  --help                          Show this message and exit.
-                                  message and
-                                  exit.

 Commands:
   alias        Manipulate the command aliases